EricRaw512/AppointmentPlanner/README.md

 # AppointmentPlanner

 >This is a Spring Boot Web Application to manage and schedule appointments between providers and customers.
-It has many features such as appointments cancelation, providers individual working plans with breaks etc.
+It has many features such as appointments cancellation, providers individual working plans with breaks etc.

 ![alt text](https://github.com/EricRaw512/image/blob/main/home.png?raw=true)